NEW! NADA DATA 2014

 June 2014 YTD light-vehicle sales amounted to 8.1 million up 4.2 percent from a year ago.
 The June 2014 Seasonally Adjusted Annual Rate (SAAR*) for light-vehicle sales was 16.9 million.
 The last time the SAAR reached 16.9 million was August 2005.
 June 2014 was the third month, this year, to record a SAAR value that exceeded 16.0 million.

-In February 2014 YTD figures, car sales held a market share of 47.4 percent, with sales down 7.3 percent from a year ago, while corresponding figures for light trucks put the light-truck share at 52.6 percent, with sales up 4.4 percent from a year ago.
-(Read more)
+In June 2014 YTD figures, car sales held a market share of 48.0 percent with sales down 10 basis points from a year ago while corresponding figures for light trucks put the light-truck share at 52.0 percent with sales up 8.4 percent from a year ago.